deanturpin/hosts2dot/readme.md

 [![Build
 Status](https://travis-ci.org/deanturpin/hosts2dot.svg?branch=master)](https://travis-ci.org/deanturpin/hosts2dot)

-Pure bash script that takes a hosts file on stdin and generates a dot format network topology of all the IPs encountered on the way.
+Pure bash script that takes a hosts file on stdin, pings each host and generates a dot format network topology of all the IPs encountered on the way.
 Edit ```hosts``` and then run ```make``` to generate an SVG of key nodes in your netork.